Andre Ward stops Sergey Kovalev to win light heavy rematch - News 12 Now

-LAS VEGAS (AP) — Andre Ward vowed he would leave no doubt this time around and he didn’t, stopping Sergey Kovalev in the eighth round Saturday night to win their light heavyweight title rematch.
+LAS VEGAS (AP) — Andre Ward vowed he would leave no doubt this time around.
+He didn’t, turning the tables on a big puncher and stopping Sergey Kovalev in the eighth round Saturday night to win their light heavyweight title rematch.

 “I knew this time it was going to be different,” Ward said.

+In a lot of ways it was the same, until Ward — who was knocked down in the first fight — showed he was a big puncher, too, with a right hand that made Kovalev’s right leg wobble and signaled the beginning of the end to the bout.

-The fight had been close until Ward (32-0) turned it around with the right hand, with Kovalev (30-2-1) winning the early rounds before Ward began making adjustments and Kovalev began tiring.
+The fight had been close, with Kovalev (30-2-1) winning the early rounds before Ward (32-0) began making adjustments and Kovalev began tiring.
 Both fighters complained of dirty tactics and Weeks spent a lot of his time breaking up clinches.

 Ward won the first fight in November, coming back from a second round knockdown to get a controversial decision.
 The rematch seemed just as close until Ward landed the right hand that caused Kovalev’s legs to wobble.